Skip to content

 • increased opportunities for the Wadawurrung to be involved in monitoring and evaluation activities

-• including the Wadawurrung in all communication around releases of water for the environment and other wetland-related activities.
+• inclusion of the Wadawurrung in all communication about releases of water for the environment and other wetland-related activities.

 Social, recreational and economic values and uses

-In planning the potential watering actions in Table 3.7.3, Corangamite CMA consulted widely with stakeholders to ensure it considered cultural, social, economic and recreational values relevant to water management in the lower Barwon wetlands.
+In planning the potential environmental watering actions in Table 3.7.3, the Corangamite CMA consulted widely with stakeholders to ensure it considered shared benefits, including social, economic and recreational values relevant to environmental flows management in the lower Barwon wetlands.
 Opportunities for social, recreational and economic values and uses are incorporated into planning and watering decisions if they do not compromise environmental outcomes.

 • water-based recreation (such as boating, duck hunting and fishing)